libreswitch/ops/docs/qos_cli.md

 `(config-if)# $ no qos dscp`

 #### Description
-The **qos dscp** command in the Ethernet or LAG interface configuration context will configure a DSCP override just for that interface.
-It is only allowed if the interface trust mode is **none**.
+The 'qos dscp' command in the Ethernet or LAG interface configuration context configures a DSCP override just for that interface.
+It is only allowed if the interface trust mode is "none".

-Note that if a DSCP override has been configured, and the trust mode is subsequently set to 'cos' or 'dscp', then the DSCP override will be ignored.
+**NOTE:** If a DSCP override has been configured, and the trust mode is subsequently set to "cos" or "dscp", then the DSCP override is ignored.

-The **no qos dscp** command will clear the DSCP override for the interface.
+The `no qos dscp` command clears the DSCP override for the interface.

 ##### For all arriving IPv4 or IPv6 packets:
-- Initial local-priority and color meta-data are assigned from the DSCP map entry indexed by the DSCP override value
+- Initial local-priority and color metadata are assigned from the DSCP map entry indexed by the DSCP override value.
-- Remark the packet's DSCP in IPv4 or IPv6 DS header field with the DSCP override value
+- Remark the packet's DSCP in IPv4 or IPv6 DS header field with the DSCP override value.

 ##### For all arriving non-IP packets:
-- Initial local-priority and color meta-data are assigned from the CoS Map entry index 0
+- Initial local-priority and color metadata are assigned from the CoS Map entry index 0.
-- The CoS of all arriving tagged non-IP packets are unchanged
+- The CoS of all arriving tagged non-IP packets are unchanged.
-  - If the packet is subsequently transmitted with a 802.1Q VLAN tag, the PCP field will contain the unchanged CoS
+  - If the packet is subsequently transmitted with a 802.1Q VLAN tag, the PCP field contains the unchanged CoS.

 #### Authority
 All configuration users.